vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/054/02_mahi_mahe.md

 title = "02"

 +++
-With Geldner (/WG) I supply “to those two” in b, to provide both a goal for icháñ carati and an antecedent for yáyoḥ in c.
+With Geldner (/Witzel Gotō) I supply “to those two” in b, to provide both a goal for icháñ carati and an antecedent for yáyoḥ in c.

 III.54.3-4: The co-occurrence of ṛtá- and satyá- in these two vss.
 (3a, 4b) is striking.